kibaamor/otel4debug/README.md

 ## How to use

-1. Change the value of `CLUSTER_IP` in file `.env` to the external IP of the computer where docker will run.
+1. Change the value of `CLUSTER_IP` in file [`.env`](./.env) to the external IP of the computer where the docker will run.

-    This is useful if docker running inside WSL and you want to access it from Windows, change the `CLUSTER_IP` to the IP of WSL.
+    This is useful if docker is running inside WSL and you want to access it from Windows, change the `CLUSTER_IP` to the IP of WSL.

-2. Change the opentelemetry collector setting in file `src/otelcollector/otelcollector.yaml` to collect application metrics.
+2. Change the open telemetry collector setting in file `src/otelcollector/otelcollector.yaml` to collect application metrics.

     ```diff
     + - job_name: application-metrics